jabberjabberjabber/LLavaImageTagger/README.md

 - [KoboldCPP](https://github.com/LostRuins/koboldcpp) for local AI processing
 - [PyQt6](https://www.riverbankcomputing.com/software/pyqt/) for the GUI framework
 - [Fix Busted JSON](https://github.com/Qarj/fix-busted-json) and [Repair-Json]( for help with mangled JSON parsing
-## Disclaimer

-This tool is designed for personal use and should be used responsibly.
-Always ensure you have the right to modify and tag the images you process.